slarmoo/.github/profile/simon/simonCss/simonCss.md

   ./deployFiles.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

-- Update your `startup` repository notes.md to record, what you modified and added with this deliverable.
-The TAs will only grade things that have been clearly described as being completed.
-Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
-Also update your notes.md to record what you learned.
+- Update your `startup` repository notes.md to record what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).